-- 3. Install camera Lake Louise - 4.
-Modify / repair guards Compound and Sunshine. - 5.
-Start work on the barriers at the melon farm for season 2. - 6.
-Data entry jump-outs
+- 3. Install camera Lake Louise

+- 4. Collect data from Canadian locations

+- 5. Enter and analyze data from barriers at Thompson Falls, Melon farm

+- 6. Data entry jump-outs and data analyses.

 The low-cost electrified barriers at the Dixon melon farm seem promising as (after modifications) they seem to be a very substantial barrier to black bears.